gradecam/nodejs-app-require-path/README.md

 ## Methodology

-Much of the code is identical to that of [app-root-path](https://github.com/inxilpro/node-app-root-path) though this module does not base the project root detection on the presence of `node_modules` folder.
+Much of the code is identical to that of [app-root-path](https://github.com/inxilpro/node-app-root-path) though this module does not base the project root detection on the presence of a `node_modules` folder.
 Instead attempts to locate a `package.json` file are used as all node modules/projects should have such a file even if they have no external dependencies.